-We are incorporated under the federal laws of Canada, and, therefore, certain of the rights of holders of our shares are governed by Canadian law, including the provisions of the CBCA, and by our articles.
+We are incorporated under the provincial laws of Ontario, Canada, and, therefore, certain of the rights of holders of our shares are governed by Canadian law, including the provisions of the OBCA, and by our articles.
 These rights differ in certain respects from the rights of shareholders in typical U.S. corporations and these differences may make our Common Shares less attractive to investors.